yt-project/unyt/docs/usage.rst

 Working with Dask arrays
 ++++++++++++++++++++++++

-As of v2.9.0, :mod:`unyt` provides the ability to wrap dask arrays with :mod:`unyt` behavior.
-The main access point is the :mod:`unyt.dask_array.unyt_from_dask` function, which allows you to build a :mod:`unyt_dask_array` from a plain dask array analagous to the creation of a :mod:`unyt_array` from a plain :mod:`numpy.ndarray`:
+:mod:`unyt` provides the ability to wrap dask arrays with :mod:`unyt` behavior.
+The main access point is the :mod:`unyt.dask_array.unyt_from_dask` function, which allows you to build a :mod:`unyt_dask_array` from a plain dask array analogous to the creation of a :mod:`unyt_array` from a plain :mod:`numpy.ndarray`:

     >>> from unyt import dask_array as uda
     >>> import dask.array as da